 Cogan’s syndrome is a rare autoimmune inflammatory disease that causes the ears and eyes to swell.

-Although the actual cause of Cogan’s Syndrome is unknown, it is believed that it is caused by an autoimmune response that makes the body's immune system attack the tissues of the ear and eye, which results in swelling.
+Although the actual cause of Cogan’s syndrome is unknown, it is believed to be caused by an autoimmune response that makes the body's immune system attack the tissues of the ear and eye, resulting in swelling.

-While some people with Cogan’s Syndrome can manage this disorder’s symptoms, others may suffer permanent visual and hearing damage.
+While some people with Cogan’s syndrome can manage their symptoms, others may suffer permanent visual and hearing damage.

 5. Usher Syndrome

-Usher Syndrome is a disorder that affects the hearing and vision of a person.
+Usher syndrome is a disorder that affects a person’s hearing and vision.
 It is caused by the abnormal development of hair cells in the inner ear.

-There is no cure for Usher Syndrome presently, but the hearing and vision problem can be managed using cochlear implants, hearing aids, and auditory training.
+There is no cure for Usher syndrome, but the hearing and vision problem can be managed using cochlear implants, hearing aids, and auditory training.

-Hearing loss can be avoided mostly if it is noise-induced.
-Ensure you protect your ears from loud noise as much as possible.
+You can mostly avoid noise-induced hearing loss.
+Ensure you protect your ears from loud noises as much as possible.
 Limit the intensity and duration of exposure to loud noise in the workplace and at home.

 Wearing earplugs and earmuffs will help protect your ear from destructive noise.
 Cut down on recreational activities that expose your ears to change in pressure or loud noise.